-- beneficially owns 5,668,050 shares.
-BlackRock has the sole power to vote or to direct the vote of 5,578,737 shares and sole power to dispose or to direct the disposition of 5,668,050 shares. - (5)Based upon information contained in a Schedule 13G/A filed with the SEC on February 13, 2017 by Vanguard Specialized Funds-Vanguard REIT Index ("Vanguard REIT") with respect to ownership of our common stock as of December 31, 2016, Vanguard REIT beneficially owns and has sole power to vote or to direct the vote over 2,896,798 shares. - (6)Based upon information contained in Schedule 13G filed with the SEC on February 7, 2017 by Franklin Resources, Inc. ("FRI"), with respect to the ownership of our common stock as of December 31, 2016, FRI, Charles B. Johnson, Rupert H. Johnson, Jr., and Franklin Advisory Services, Inc. ("FAS") beneficially own 2,411,731 shares.
-FAS has the sole power to vote or to direct the vote of 2,164,931 shares and sole power to dispose or to direct the disposition of 2,411,731 shares. - (7) Includes 1,000 shares of common stock held by spouse in an individual retirement account. - (8)Includes shares purchasable by such individual upon exercise of outstanding options that are presently exercisable or will become exercisable within 60 days of April 14, 2017 as follows:
+- (4) Based upon information contained in a Schedule 13G/A filed with the SEC on January 17, 2018 by BlackRock, Inc. ("BlackRock") with respect to the ownership of our common stock as of December 31, 2017, BlackRock beneficially owns 6,049,454 shares.
+BlackRock has the sole power to vote or to direct the vote of 5,949,703 shares and sole power to dispose or to direct the disposition of 6,049,454 shares. - (5) Based upon information contained in a Schedule 13G/A filed with the SEC on February 1, 2018 by Vanguard Specialized Funds- Vanguard REIT Index ("Vanguard REIT") with respect to ownership of our common stock as of December 31, 2017, Vanguard REIT beneficially owns and has sole power to vote or to direct the vote over 2,663,792 shares. - (6) Includes 1,000 shares of common stock held by spouse in an individual retirement account. - (7) Includes shares purchasable by such individual upon exercise of outstanding options that are presently exercisable or will become exercisable within 60 days of April 13, 2018 as follows:

+Exercisable

-Director and Director Nominees: Exercisable Outstanding Options
+Director and Director Nominees: Outstanding Options

 James J. Pieczynski 15,000

-Devra G. Shapiro 15,000
+Devra G. Shapiro 5,000

-Timothy J. Triche 3,334